Rosaleen Moriarty-Simmonds

-Rosaleen (Rosie) Moriarty-Simmonds (born 1960) is a British businesswoman, artist and disability rights campaigner.
-She was born without arms or legs after her mother was prescribed thalidomide in pregnancy.
+Rosaleen (Rosie) Moriarty-Simmonds (born 1960) is a British businesswoman, artist, author, and disability rights campaigner.
+She was born without arms or legs as a result of her mother's thalidomide prescription.
+She is known for her advocacy work on behalf of disabled people, her role in establishing the Thalidomide Memorial in Cardiff, and her work in business, media, and the arts.
+She was appointed an Officer of the Order of the British Empire (OBE) in 2015 for services to equality and disability rights.

-Early life
+Early life and education

 Rosaleen Moriarty-Simmonds was born in Cardiff, Wales, in 1960.
-She was born without arms or legs, as a result of her mother being prescribed thalidomide during her pregnancy.
+She was born without arms or legs as a result of her mother being prescribed thalidomide during pregnancy.

-Education

-Moriarty-Simmonds attended Ysgol Erw'r Delyn, a special school in Penarth which opened in 1958.
+Moriarty-Simmonds attended Ysgol Erw'r Delyn, a special school in Penarth that opened in 1958.
 At the age of 14, Moriarty-Simmonds continued her education at Treloar School in Alton, Hampshire.
-At this time, it was the only school in the whole UK which gave an academic education to people with disabilities such as hers.
-She attended Cardiff University, from 1985, as its first disabled student.
+At this time, it was the only school in the UK that provided an academic education to people with disabilities such as hers.
+She attended Cardiff University from 1985 as its first known disabled student.